Overview, History & Reports

 In 1997, the health problems related to the lack of accessible dental care motivated MCC to add dental care as another major component of the organization for adults and children.

 The Mendocino Coast Clinics’ service area runs along 50 miles of rural and geographically isolated portions of the northern California coast in Mendocino County.
-MCC provides quality medical, dental and behavioral health care to all coastal residents regardless of their ability to pay.
+MCC mission is to build a healthy community by providing patient-centered health care to all coastal residents.

 - Mendocino Coast Clinics Inc Form 990